jace-kline/thesis/thesis.md

 ## Evaluation

 To demonstrate our evaluation framework, we target the Ghidra decompiler (version 10.2).
 We use a subset of the GNU Coreutils (version 9.1) programs as our benchmarks.
-For each of the benchmark programs, we evaluate the accuracy of Ghidra decompilation with the program compiled in two ways: (1) stripped and (2) DWARF debug symbols included.
+For each of the benchmark programs, we evaluate the accuracy of Ghidra decompilation with the program compiled in three ways: (1) stripped, (2) standard (not stripped, no debugging symbols), and (3) DWARF debug symbols included.
 We use the results from each of these cases to discern how the amount of information included in the binary affects the Ghidra decompiler's inference accuracy.
 To limit the scope of our analysis, we only consider unoptimized binaries.
 We use the GCC compiler (version 11.1.0) to compile the benchmark programs.
 The architecture and operating system of the testing machine are x86-64 and Ubuntu Linux (version 20.04), respectively.

 ### Setup

-Prior to evaluation, we compile the 105 Coreutils benchmark programs with two compilation configurations: (1) stripped and (2) DWARF debug symbols included.
+Prior to evaluation, we compile the 105 Coreutils benchmark programs with two compilation configurations: (1) stripped, (2) standard (not stripped, no debugging symbols), and (3) DWARF debug symbols included.
 For each program, we first extract the ground truth information from the binary with DWARF symbols included via our DWARF translation module.
-We then use our Ghidra translation module to extract the Ghidra decompilation information from the binaries compiled under the two compilation configurations.
+We then use our Ghidra translation module to extract the Ghidra decompilation information from the binaries compiled under each of the compilation configurations.
 At this point, all program information from the DWARF and Ghidra sources are represented as *ProgramInfo* objects in our DSL.

 Next, for each program, we perform a comparison of the program information scraped from DWARF (from the binary including DWARF symbols) with the information obtained from the Ghidra decompilation of the programs under both of the compilation configurations.
 The information from these comparisons are expressed in the form of objects which contain comparison information about functions, variables, and data types compared between the DWARF and Ghidra sources.

-With the comparisons computed for each program and compilation configuration, we use these comparisons to compute high-level metrics that summarize the performance of the Ghidra decompiler with respect to both stripped and debug-enabled binaries.
+With the comparisons computed for each program and compilation configuration, we use these comparisons to compute high-level metrics that summarize the performance of the Ghidra decompiler with respect to the given benchmarks and compilation configurations.

 ### Results